 We have not established a minimum dividend payment level for our common stockholders.
-Although in order to qualify as a REIT, we generally need to distribute at least 90% of our ordinary taxable income each year (subject to certain adjustments) to our stockholders, our ability to pay dividends may be adversely affected by the risk factors described herein and in our annual report on Form 10-K for the year ended December 31, 2017.
+Although in order to qualify as a REIT, we generally need to distribute at least 90% of our ordinary taxable income each year (subject to certain adjustments) to our stockholders, our ability to pay dividends may be adversely affected by the risk factors described herein, in our annual report on Form 10-K for the year ended December 31, 2017 and in our subsequent filings with the SEC from time to time.
 All dividends to our common stockholders will be made at the discretion of our board of directors and will depend on our earnings, our financial condition, maintenance of our REIT status and such other factors as our board of directors may deem relevant from time to time.
 There are no assurances of our ability to pay dividends in the future.